Achieving computational gains with quantum error-correction primitives: Generation of long-range entanglement enhanced by error detection: GHZ state preparation with error detection

 We employ a commonly used characterization method, the multiple-quantum coherence (MQC)~\cite{wei2020verifying, mooney2021generation, Bao2024}, to validate the quality of the GHZ states generated in the experiments described below.
-We also consider the Hellinger fidelity as a complementary quality measure which is lighter-weight in implementation.
+We also consider the Hellinger fidelity as a complementary quality measure which is lighter weight in implementation.

 MQC exploits the structure of the GHZ state to measure the fidelity with a number of experiments that scales linearly in system size $n$.
-Importantly, to establish whether a state exhibits genuine multipartite entanglement, it is sufficient to show $F > 0.5$~\cite{leibfried2005creation}.
+Importantly, to establish whether a state exhibits genuine multipartite entanglement, it is sufficient to show MQC fidelity $F > 0.5$~\cite{leibfried2005creation}.
 Here we briefly describe the two quantities measured in MQC: the coherence $C$, and the population $P$.
-Once obtained, the MQC fidelity is the arithmetic mean of the coherence $C$ and population $P$.
+Once obtained, the MQC fidelity $F$ is the arithmetic mean of the coherence $C$ and population $P$.
 Further details on MQC are provided in App.~\ref{app:ghz}.

-The coherence $C \in [0,1]$ verifies the off-diagonals of the density matrix of a prepared GHZ state.
+The coherence $C \in [0,1]$ verifies the off diagonals of the density matrix of a prepared GHZ state.
 The main idea is to measure the interference pattern (parity oscillation) of a phase-rotated GHZ state, i.e., ${\left(\ket{00...0}+e^{in\phi}\ket{11...1}\right)/\sqrt{2}}$.
 Experimentally one measures the interference pattern between the prepared non-phase-rotated and phase-rotated states, $\rho$ and $\rho_{\phi}$, respectively, defined as ${S_{\phi} := \text{Tr}(\rho \, \rho_{\phi})}$.
 This quantity should ideally exhibit a sinusoidal behavior as a function of $\phi$ (see Fig.~\ref{fig:layout_and_gen_circ}(b) for the corresponding measurement circuit).
 Specifically, the coherence $C$ is related to the $n$-th real Fourier mode, $I_n$, of $S_{\phi}$ as